-The master page of this web application should contain hyperlinks to New Bank Entry, New Branch Entry (of selected Bank) New Customer Entry (based on branch and bank) and l
+The master page of this web application should contain hyperlinks to New Bank Entry,

 New Branch Entry (of selected Bank), New Customer Entry (based on branch and bank) and Report Generation.

 The hyperlinks should navigate to respective content pages.
 These content pages provide the fields for respective data entry.
 The reports should be generated (display in grid) as below: